Self-Isolation and Home Learning

 Please click the link below for your child's year group.

-We have tried to ensure all links can be used on all devices, however this is not always possible.
-A small number of links therefore may only open on a laptop with flash player enabled.
+We have tried to ensure all online links can be used on all devices, however this is not always possible.
+Therefore, a small number of links may only open on a laptop with Flash Player enabled.
 They will not open on a tablet or phone.
-Where this is the case please use alternative activities provided.
+Where this is the case, please use alternative activities provided.